khaors/geocompr/main.md

 As with **sp**, you can add further layers to your maps using the `add = TRUE`-argument of the `plot()` function .^[In fact, when you `plot()` an **sf** object, R is calling `sf:::plot.sf()` behind the scenes.
 `plot()` is a generic method that behaves differently depending on the class of object being plotted.]
-To illustrate this, and prepare for content covered in chapters \@ref(attr) and \@ref(spatial-data-operations) on attribute and spatial data operations, we will subset and combine countries in the `world` object, which creates a single object representing Asia:
+To illustrate this, and prepare for content covered in chapters \@ref(attr) and \@ref(spatial-operations) on attribute and spatial data operations, we will subset and combine countries in the `world` object, which creates a single object representing Asia:

 ```r